nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 ## Request for persistent consent

 In the following, we describe how a Connector, hereinafter referred to as the Sender, can create a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type` for a Relationship to another Connector, the so-called Recipient, by sending a [Request]({% link _docs_integrate/data-model-overview.md %}#request).

+The general procedure is the same if the Connector wants to obtain the persistent consent of an App user instead of another Connector.
+For reasons of clarity, this guide focuses on the process with two Connectors.
+{: .notice--info}

 As there is already a Relationship between the Sender and the Recipient, the Sender can send the [Request via a Message]({% link _docs_integrate/requests-via-messages.md %}) to the Recipient.
-Note that the Sender could also send the [Request via a RelationshipTemplate]({% link _docs_integrate/requests-via-relationshiptemplates.md %}), but this is not discussed further below.
+Even if the Relationship has already been established, the Sender could also send the [Request via a RelationshipTemplate]({% link _docs_integrate/requests-via-relationshiptemplates.md %}) to the Recipient, but this is not discussed further below.

+Please note that if there is no active Relationship between the Sender and the Recipient, the Request for persistent consent must be sent via a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) instead of a [Message]({% link _docs_integrate/data-model-overview.md %}#message).
+The process of [establishing a Relationship]({% link _docs_integrate/establish-relationships.md %}) is then initiated at the same time.
+{: .notice--info}

 ### Create the Request